zulu-alpha/zam_shownames/readme.txt

 [/LIST]

 [B]Installation:[/B]
 Standard mod installation with @folder.
+You will also have to copy the userconfig folder from the mod folder to your root Arma 3 directory (eg: C:\Program Files (x86)\Steam\steamapps\common\Arma 3\userconfig).
+Otherwise you will get an error stating somehting along the lines of: z"am_shownames.hpp not found".
+I intend on deprecating this requirement in the futurem once a better mod configuration method comes along.

 [B]Included Files:[/B]
 zam_shownames.pbo